All Products

 Select source databases and tables and configure mapping rules

 After you select a source database and a table, data is written to the destination schema and table that are named the same as the source database and table by default.
 If no such destination schema or table exists, the system automatically creates the schema or table in the destination.
-You can configure a mapping rule to specify the name of the destination schema or table to which you want to write data in the Set Mapping Rules for Table/Database Names section.
+You can configure the Customize Mapping Rules for Destination Schema Names or Customize Mapping Rules for Destination Table Names parameter to specify the name of the destination schema or table to which you want to write data.
 You can specify a destination table name in a mapping rule to write data in multiple source tables to the same table.
 You can also specify prefixes in a mapping rule to write data to a database whose name starts with a different prefix from the source database or to tables whose names start with a different prefix from the source tables.

 • Example 2: Synchronize data from multiple source tables to the same destination table.